Ceiling fans are a great way to keep cool in the summer and warm in the winter if you know how what direction to use and when.

 Ceiling fans make you feel cooler in the summer by creating an artificial breeze that evaporates moisture from your skin.
 This allows you to set your thermostat higher, saving money on air conditioning bills.

 When a ceiling fan spins counterclockwise (while looking up at it), the slant of the blades pushes air down and creates a wind chill effect, causing a noticeable breeze.
 The faster the fan spins, the cooler you feel.
-This is particularly useful in rooms where people spend a lot of time, such as living rooms and bedrooms.
+This is particularly useful in rooms where people spend a lot of time, such as living rooms and bedrooms, and can help cool your house without AC.

 This cooling effect doesn’t change the temperature of the air, it only makes you feel cooler.
 That is why you should turn the fan off when the room is empty.
 Otherwise, heat from the motor will actually increase the temperature in the room.